THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Performance Evaluations

 \subsection{THz ISAC Channel}

 Monostatic and bistatic channel measurement in the low THz band has been conducted in indoor meeting room, office room and outdoor scenarios.
-In particular, a monostatic channel measurement campaign at 140 GHz has been conducted for sensing an office room~\cite{chen2021channel}.
+In particular, a monostatic channel measurement campaign at 140 GHz from~\cite{chen2021channel} has been conducted for sensing an office room.
 As shown in Fig.~\ref{fig:monostatic-office}, the transmitter/receiver (TRX) is surrounded by cubicles and the power of the received THz echoes from the scanned directions are represented by different colors.
-The locations of the cubicles and the walls of the office room are clearly identified based on the THz echoes.
+The transmitter scans the surrounding environment in the azimuth domain from $0^{\circ}$ to $360^{\circ}$ with a spatial rotation step of $1^{\circ}$.
+The receiver extracts the round-trip delay from the channel impulse response and identifies the locations of the cubicles and the walls of the office room.
 To assess the accuracy of reconstruction, the error between the reconstructed geometry and the measured office room is calculated to follow an exponential distribution, with the mean value of 0.39 meters.